phe-sto/google-images-download/README.rst

 Summary
 =======

-This is a command line python program to search keywords/key-phrases on Google Images and optionally download images to your computer.
-You can also invoke this script from another python file.
+This is a command line Python program to search keywords/key-phrases on Google Images and optionally download images to your computer.
+You can also invoke this script from another Python file.

 This is a small and ready-to-run program.
 No dependencies are required to be installed if you would only want to download up to 100 images per keyword.
 If you would want **more than 100